 |

-Dog faeces in a plastic bag placed in a rubbish bin will go to landfill where the shit will ferment anaerobically (in the absence of air) and produce the strong greenhouse gas methane, some of which will then get into the atmosphere and make climate change worse – and the organic matter will be lost to the biosphere.
+Dog faeces in a plastic bag placed in a rubbish bin will go to landfill where the poop will ferment anaerobically (in the absence of air) and produce the strong greenhouse gas methane, some of which will then get into the atmosphere and make climate change worse – and the organic matter will be lost to the biosphere.

 Gleeson Wetlands is a must-see in Clare, Mid-North South Australia.